 When they never called back and she couldn’t get back in touch, Penny grew suspicious.

 “I was disturbed when I couldn’t get through to them,” she recalled.

 When she read a loveMONEY article about a similar scam, she went to her local bank to talk to them and report the scam, and they started investigating.

 She also got in touch with loveMONEY to see whether they could help.

-We got in touch with Santander, which told us it was already investigating the case, after Penny got in touch.
+We got in touch with Santander, who told us it was already investigating the case after Penny got in touch.

 “Santander has the utmost sympathy for Penny, and all who fall victim to the criminals who carry out these scams,” said a spokesperson for Santander.